-The 12-vial carrousel is constructed of anodized aluminum.
+The 12-vial carrousel is constructed from anodized aluminum.
 It is 5-3/4 inches diameter by 1-1/4 inches deep, and can hold up to twelve 10-mL vials.
 A center knob allows you to lift and reposition the turntable.
 A small raised indicator marks the Home vial position.
 See the following diagram.

 The carrousel label designates the location of the 12 vials, as well as the location of the Home position (Vial 1).
 You position the label on the carrousel using the keyed cutout.
-See the diagram below.
 The carrousel label is affixed with a semi-permanent adhesive that permits the label to be easily removed and replaced.
-Section 15, 8200 CX Parts and Supplies, provides ordering information for additional labels.
+Section 13, 8200 Parts and Supplies, provides ordering information for additional labels.